 - A pair of bed sheets and pillowcases.
 If you can bring your own, do so!
 I always feel more comfortable when I sleep on my own.
 Sometimes, boats are rented out so fast, that certain house cleaning might accidentally get overlooked.
 If that isn’t a viable option, then no worries; a large tee could also double serve as a pillowcase! 😉

 Now, the above packing list was put together on the assumption that the sailing trip will take place in the high summer season.
 Should you go later (i.e. fall), then do add on sweats that will keep you warm.

-So here’s a little inspiration, because every little thing you bring along ought to have “added style value.”
+So here’s a little inspiration so that you don’t look too touristy.
+Besides every little thing you bring along ought to have “added style value.”
 In situations like these, I say make every choice of yours count and you do learn to live with less in big ways.

 Life is like sailing.
 You can use any wind to go in any direction.
 Robert Brault.

 Hope I got you in the mood for summer vacation even if you don’t go sailing,